gene-git/Arch-mkpkg/README.md

 *last* is very similar to a time based trigger but based on version instead of time.

-For example if the expression is 'pkg_name>First_2' or equivalently 'pkg_name>minor' and the current package version is 1.2.3 while the version when last built was 1.2.0 them the versions being compared would be is
+For example if the expression is 'pkg_name>First_2' or equivalently 'pkg_name>minor' and the current package version is 1.2.3 while the version when last built was 1.2.0 then the versions being compared would be is

 '1.2' > '1.2' which is false.